Skip to main content

 Professional Reference articles are designed for health professionals to use.
 They are written by UK doctors and based on research evidence, UK and European Guidelines.
-You may find the Acid Reflux and Oesophagitis (Heartburn) article more useful, or one of our other health articles.
+You may find the Acid reflux and oesophagitis article more useful, or one of our other health articles.

 Synonyms: gastro-esophageal reflux disease; reflux oesophagitis

 A certain amount of gastro-oesophageal reflux of acid is normal and there is a natural protective mechanism of the lower oesophagus.
-If reflux is prolonged or excessive it may cause breakdown of this protection with inflammation of the oesophagus (oesophagitis).
+Gastro-oesophageal reflux disease (GORD) describes prolonged or excessive reflux that may cause breakdown of this protection with inflammation of the oesophagus (oesophagitis).

 Factors that predispose to reflux include: